Treetrain1/Survival-Remastered/server/serverpack.md

-Go back to the parent folder of the server folder Right click the server folder and compress it to a zip file Name the zip file "Survival Remastered Server [version]" (e.g. Survival Remastered Server 2.0) If the version is a beta, name it "Survival Remastered Server [version + Beta [betaversion]]" (e.g. Survival Remastered Server 2.0 Beta 1)
+Go back to the parent folder of the server folder Right click the server folder and compress it to a zip file Name the zip file "Survival Remastered Server [version]" (e.g. Survival Remastered Server 2.0) If the version is a beta, name it "Survival Remastered Server [version] Beta [betaversion]" (e.g. Survival Remastered Server 2.0 Beta 1)

 # Shipping (for dev)